Greg0987/GCI/README.md

 # GCI
- The data and code of paper GCI
+The data and code of paper Zero-shot Micro-video Classification with Image Reconstruction in Graph Completion Network.

 The dataset used in paper is [KuaiRec](https://kuairec.com/), which can be downloaded by the link.